sequelize/sequelize/README.md

 - Associations
 - Importing definitions from single files

+## Roadmap

+### 1.6.0 (ToDo)
+- Fix last issues with eager loading of associated data

+### 1.7.0
+- Transactions
+- Support for update of tables without primary key
+- MariaDB support
+- Support for update and delete calls for whole tables without previous loading of instances

+### 1.7.x
+- Complete support for non-id primary keys

+### 1.8.0
+- API sugar (like Model.select().where().group().include().all())
+- Schema dumping
+- enum support
+- attributes / values of a dao instance should be scoped

+### 2.0.0
+- save datetimes in UTC

 ## Documentation, Examples and Updates ##

 You can find the documentation and announcements of updates on the [project's website](http://www.sequelizejs.com).